Oceans cover 71% of our planet.

 What if the Oceans Disappeared?

-NASA made a video of the Earth's oceans drying up thirteen years ago.
-A large part of the data came from NASA's Earth Observatory, an online center for satellite imagery and data.
-That video showed the Earth's ocean’s taken out in 10 meter-per-frame increases.
-In the end, just the Mariana Trench, the deepest trench in Earth's oceans, has left with any water.
+NASA recorded the Earth's oceans drying up thirteen years ago.
+The data came largely from NASA's Earth Observatory, an online center for satellite imagery and data.

-The shallow oceans blur immediately between the UK and Europe, Russia and Alaska, and Asia/Oceania and Australia.
-You can instantly find it interesting how water just scarcely isolates them.
 During the last Ice Age, ocean levels were 100s of meters lower as a lot of water was locked up as ice on Earth's polar areas, so you can find in the early portions of the video how human migration was possible before ships were created.
-So as opposed to just showing what the ocean floors resemble, the animation recounted an ancient human story.

 What happened to Mars?

-So how did the ocean on Mars dry up?
+So, how did the ocean on Mars dry up?

 The predominant theory for Mars is that solar winds wick away Mars' water from its atmosphere.
 The sun continually shoots charged particles from its moist surface toward its divine bodies.